julivollmert/julivollmert/README.md

 ### Very Welcome
-Julian Vollmerts artistic output
+webpresence of Julian Vollmert;
-Various data and experiments
+various art related data and experiments, updated from time to time ;

 <!--